 And it changes everything.

-When you’re fired, it’s difficult to take responsibility, but it’s more difficult to deal with any irresponsible behaviors you allow yourself to pursue.
+When you’re jobless, taking responsibility is challenging, but dealing with any irresponsible behaviors you allow yourself to pursue is more complicated.

 The best way to take responsibility is to do one small thing when you feel overwhelmed.
-It can be as easy as sending your resume for a position that is vacant or outlining the book you always wanted to write or discuss with your friend about a new venture you’re considering starting.
+You can easily send your resume for a vacant position, outline the book you’ve always wanted to write, or discuss with your friend the new venture you’re considering starting.
 Now that you have the time and freedom, you can take proactive steps toward fulfilling your aspirations and making your dreams a reality.

-The most important realization never comes during the period when we’re happy, joyous or prosperous, rather when we’re sick, in the middle of terrible despair and disappointment.
-The realization is no matter what happens you have the ability and capacity to handle it.
+The most crucial realization never comes when we’re happy, joyous, or prosperous.
+Instead, when we’re sick, in the middle of terrible despair and disappointment.
+The realization is no matter what happens; you have the ability and capacity to handle it.

 When you realize this, you also realize that you can handle anything you want, yes, anything that happens to you.
 And you can step over it, move on and do something meaningful.